Carrie Atkins in Cyprus

 Biography:

-Carrie is an archaeologist with a focus on maritime connections in the ancient Mediterranean, especially the contextualization of shipwrecks in the ancient economy.
-Her current book project, Nautical Networks: Cultural Exchange and the Roman Economy, examines the cross-cultural circulation of raw materials, finished objects, and people across maritime networks in the ancient Mediterranean (ca. 200 BCE-200 CE).
-In her prior archaeological fieldwork, Carrie has participated in the underwater excavation of a first-century BCE shipwreck in Turkey and underwater surveys in Cyprus.
+Carrie is an archaeologist with a focus on maritime connections in the ancient Mediterranean, especially through the study of shipwrecks and underwater sites.
+Her current book project, Shipping Roman Luxury: Shipwrecks, Networks, and Transportation (c.
+200 BCE - 200 CE), forthcoming with OUP, examines the cross-cultural circulation of raw materials, finished objects, and people across maritime networks in the Roman Mediterranean, analyzing information from over 115 shipwrecks alongside other material, papyrological, epigraphic, and literary evidence.
+Carrie has participated in the underwater excavation of a first-century BCE shipwreck in Turkey and underwater surveys in Cyprus.
 She has also co-directed an excavation of a ship at the World Trade Center in Manhattan, New York.
-Her current archaeological project is an underwater survey along the south-central coastline of Cyprus.
+Her current archaeological project is an underwater survey of an anchorage and submerged site along the south-central coastline of Cyprus at Maroni-Tsaroukkas.
 Carrie’s research interests also emphasize the development of digital technologies for recording and analyzing maritime data.

 Education: